Your Home away from Home Welcomes you Back

 - The requirements vary depending on the country risk and vaccination status.
 Please scroll down.

-- All fully vaccinated travelers: the completed vaccination date cannot be older than one year, unless a booster shot has been administered before the ending of the one year term.
-The EHAS application must still be completed.
+- All fully vaccinated travelers: The EHAS application must be completed.
 The date of completion of vaccination must be submitted as well as valid proof of vaccination (official country vaccination card or QR code, full name and name, dates administered and batch number(s) of vaccine) from the country where the vaccine was administered.
 A received booster shot must be indicated in the appropriate field and proof thereof (official country vaccination card or QR code) must be uploaded as well.
 A booster shot has to be administered at least 14 days before departure.

 - You are considered fully vaccinated with an accepted vaccine :